-Most rooms are ideal settings for a mini split wall units.
-They're ideal for average sized rooms with at least 7'-8' high ceilings.
-They need to be mounted high on the wall (approximately 6 feet high).
 Mounting too low can hamper air distribution.
-If you have low ceilings or are aiming to condition a furnished attic, you should consider installing a floor mounted unit instead.
+If you have low ceilings or are aiming to condition a furnished attic, you should consider installing a floor-mounted mini split instead.

 While it's possible to run the line sets, connecting wire, and drain tubing through your walls to reach interior rooms, it's recommended that these units be installed on exterior walls for the sake of convenience and affordability.